humdrum-tools/humdrum-documentation/guide/ch12/index.md

-Where the input stream contains data prior to the first delimiter record, this data may be addressed as logical segment \"zero.\" For example,
+Where the input stream contains data prior to the first delimiter record, this data may be addressed as logical segment "zero."
+For example,

 `yank -o ^= -r 0 mahler`